 When it comes to creating digital marketing strategies, most companies want to include elements of their core values in their messaging and materials.

 After all, the parts of our business that we appreciate most are the ones we want to share.

 One area of growth is called green marketing.

-Green marketing allows companies to share some of their values and community or global efforts with customers and outsiders alike.
+Green marketing allows companies to share some of their values or global efforts with customers and outsiders alike.

 This article will help you understand what green marketing is, show you tips on how to implement green marketing in your strategies, and give you green marketing examples from top brands.